upekshaip/nlearn-file-manager-v3/README.md

 ### Updating Files

-- To update the downloaded files, repeat Step 6 by clicking the right refresh button.
+- To update the downloaded files, click the right refresh button on dashboard.
 - The software will rescan the NLearn files and display any new or updated files below.

 ## Quick Guide